Bride of the Barrier Master: Anime

 An anime television series adaptation was announced on August 19, 2025.
-The series will be produced by Troyca and directed by Tōru Kitahata, with Yūko Kakihara writing and supervising series scripts, and Minami Murayama designing the characters.
+The series will be produced by Troyca and directed by Tōru Kitahata, with Yūko Kakihara writing and supervising series scripts, Minami Murayama designing the characters, and Yukari Hashimoto, Ruka Kawada, and R.O.N composing the music.
+It is set to premiere in January 2027.
+Netflix will stream the series worldwide.

 Reception

 In January 2024, Yen Press announced that the novel was one of their top 5 best-selling light novel debuts in 2023.

 The manga adaptation, alongside Koigakubo-kun Stole My First Time, won the Women's Comic Prize at NTT Solmare's "Minna ga Erabu!!
 Denshi Comic Taishō 2024" competition in 2024.

 By May 2024, the series had over 1.3 million copies in circulation; it had over 1.7 million copies in circulation by December 2024.